In your Region

 We list all these activities below, and they also appear on our event calendar.

 Schools Access Programme (all year groups)

 The Oxford for West Midlands team visit priority state schools throughout the academic year.
 We often bring student ambassadors who come from the regions with us, so you have the chance to speak with someone who knows your region and has up-to-date experience of what it is like to study at Oxford.
 The programme includes a range of activities for students of different ages, from advice on choosing GCSEs and A Levels through to university applications.
 The events are hosted by a school and are often open for students from other local schools to attend.
 Please ask your teacher about attending one of these events.
-Although in-person access events are not currently possible, Oxford colleges are also continuing to use virtual talks and sessions to engage with and advise schools and colleges in their region.
+Oxford for West Midlands colleges are also continuing to use virtual talks and sessions to engage with and advise schools and colleges in their region.
 This offers greater flexibility for offering sessions to individual institutions.
 Teachers should contact the college responsible for their area to find out more.